-This loom comes in two weaving widths: 100 centimeters (39+”) and 70 centimeters (27+”).
-Though the Ideal loom is the smaller of the two sizes it is a fully capable floor loom and is a good choice if you have less space for a loom.
+This loom is no longer available as a new loom.
+It was made for about 40 years, until 2013.
+It came in two weaving widths: 100 centimeters (39+”) and 70 centimeters (27+”).
+Though the Ideal loom is smaller than the Standard, it is a fully capable floor loom and can be found as a used loom.
 Like the Standard loom, there are accessories and attachments for the Ideal.
 It is available with up to 10 shafts.
-The loom comes with the bench, a reed of your choice, 1,000 Texsolv heddles, complete Texsolv tie-up kit, warp sticks, lease sticks, shaft holders, shaft pins’ rubber feet a shuttle and the book “Learn to Warp Your Loom”.
-For countermarch looms, we include a copy of the book “Tying up the Countermarch Loom.”

 The Emilia Folding Rigid Heddle Loom

 The Emilia is a portable, folding rigid heddle loom that weaves 13.5 or 19 inches wide.
 Rigid heddle looms are a good easy way to learn to weave.
 This incredible portable loom is made of birch, is lightweight and folds for portability.
 It includes a 10 dent heddle, shuttle, warping peg, two clamps, sley hook, instruction booklet and a threader.
 The heddle is held by brackets, so it is secure for easier weaving and will not topple over when you are weaving.
 The ingenius locking of the loom frame provides a tensioning device which always give you even tension on your warp.